dean0x7d/pybinding/docs/index.rst

 easy-to-use code.
 Various solvers, computation routines and visualization tools are also part of the package.
 See the :doc:`tutorial/index` for a walkthrough of the features.

+The source code repository is `located on Github <https://github.com/dean0x7d/pybinding>`_ where you can also post any questions, comments or issues that you might have.

 .. toctree::
     :maxdepth: 2